dcelaj/exercise-game-builder/README.md

 The project file structure is as follows:

 - The **assets** folder contains the game art and sound, along with a few other misc items.
+The art is mainly png files, but I'm considering support for 3D assets.
 - The **models** folder contains the machine learning models used in the game.
 - The **output** folder is used to collect any file outputs, mainly for debugging or final packaging.
 - The **source folder** contains all the python code and modules.